 A well-known student advocate on Purdue’s campus, Dr. Heather Servaty-Seib brings a consistent human-centered focus to the work.
 Dr. Servaty-Seib, or Dr. S-S to students, is a professor of Counseling Psychology in Purdue’s College of Education.
-Most recently Dr. Servaty-Seib was the Associate Dean for Student Life in Purdue Honor’s College where she work daily with students fostering overall engagement, belongingness, and well-being.
+Most recently Dr. Servaty-Seib was the Associate Dean for Student Life in Purdue Honor’s College where she worked daily with students - fostering overall engagement, belonging, and well-being.

 As a Purdue liaison to the UIA Dr. Servaty-Seib is a key leader of the Boiler Success Team focused on undergraduate student success.
 She provides valuable leadership to student success with innovative and evidence-based approaches that make an impact for students.
 In her current role as Associate Vice Provost of Teaching and Learning, Dr. Servaty-Seib works most directly with units focused on student success, academic advising, exploratory studies, and career success.
 She is engaged in many efforts to expand effective use of student data to inform teaching and learning practices.